Harvard-IACS/2024-AC215/README.md

 ---

-<span style="color:red">Version 4/17/2024 </span>
+<span style="color:red">Version 4/20/2024 </span>
 ​

 ## Course Introduction

 In today's AI-driven world, building a robust deep learning model is only half the journey.
 The real challenge often lies in bringing this model to life in the form of an application that's scalable, maintainable, and ready for real-world deployment.
-Welcome to AC215: Productionizing AI (MLOps), where we will traverse the complex landscape of Machine Learning Operations.
+Welcome to AC215: Productionizing AI (Machine Learning Operations), where we will traverse the complex landscape of Machine Learning Operations, with a special focus on Large Language Models (LLMs).
 This course has been meticulously curated to provide a holistic understanding of the complete deep learning workflow, from refining your models to deploying them in production environments.

-By blending the theoretical aspects with hands-on application, we will dive deep into topics like containerization, cloud functions, data pipelines, and advanced training workflows, among others.
+We will dive deep into topics like containerization, cloud functions, data pipelines, and advanced training workflows, with specific emphasis on LLMs.
+You will learn how to utilize LLM APIs effectively, host APIs, fine-tune LLMs for specific tasks, adapt them to various domains, and build applications around them.
 Our objective is not only to help you grasp these concepts but also to empower you to build and deploy scalable AI applications.
+We will delve into the particular intricacies of LLMs and their applications in real-world scenarios.

-Whether you are an AI enthusiast wanting to understand the intricacies of MLOps or a seasoned professional aiming to fortify your knowledge, this course promises a comprehensive exploration of the production side of AI.
+Whether you are an AI enthusiast wanting to understand the intricacies of Machine Learning Operations or a seasoned professional aiming to fortify your knowledge, this course promises a comprehensive exploration of the production side of AI, with a spotlight on LLM applications and productionizing.